Books to Motivate Students

 In short, his theory is that the primary purpose of life is man's search for meaning, which can be found from three sources - Purposeful work, love, and courage in the face of suffering.

-I’ve included this in my list of motivational books for students because I think it deserves to be read and brings up incredibly important points.
+I think this is an inspiring book for students because I think it deserves to be read and brings up incredibly important points.
 Firstly, no matter the circumstances, you can choose your own path.
 Everything depends on your attitude - this should be a source of motivation.

 Our search for meaning is one of the most motivating factors humans can have, one that we will have for the length of our lifetimes.
 When you are thinking of what you want to do, is there a road that will bring purpose to your life?
 Remember that this is your path, your choice, no one else’s.